-Main findings from Number/type of Overall previous USPSTF reviews studies in update quality Limitations Consistency Applicability Summary of findings Key Question 5.
-What are the harms of routine mammography screening, and how do they differ by age, risk factor, and screening interval?
-Analysis of BCSC data showed that younger women had more false-positives results; the cumulative risk for false-positive mammograms was 21% to 49% after 10 screens, and 56% for age 40-49; cumulative false-positive biopsy rate after 10 screens was 19%.
+Main findings from Number/type of Overall previous USPSTF reviews studies in update quality Limitations Consistency Applicability Summary of findings Key Question 3.
+How does th e effectiveness of rou tine breast cancer screening in reducing breas st cancer-specific and all-cause mortality vary by different screening modality? ? - - Not included.
+No studies evaluated this question.
+NA NA NA NA RCTs of mammography with or without CBE do not compare relative mortality reduction across the different modalities. cancer screening in reducing the in cidence of advance ed breast cancer and treatmentrelated morbidity vary by diff erent screening moda lity?
+Not included.
+2 case-series studies Poor No RCTs; comparability of groups not known.
+Results are consistent.
+High clinical relevance.
+Tumor size, stage, and node status did not differ between women screened with tomosynthesis + digital mammography compared with those receiving mammography alone in 2 case-series studies.
+Key Question 5.
+What are the mmograph v do they differ Analysis of BCSC data showed that younger women had more false-positives results; the cumulative risk for false-positive mammograms was 21% to 49% after 10 screens, and 56% for age 40- 49; cumulative false-positive biopsy rate after 10 screens was 19%.
 Many women have anxiety and pain with mammography, but it is generally transient and not a deterrent.
 Estimates of overdiagnosis ranged from 0% to 50% in a review and 8 studies.
 Analysis of BCSC data; 3 observational studies of cumulative false positive results; 4 systematic reviews and 10 studies of anxiety; 3 reviews of pain; 1 meta-analysis, 2 reviews, and 27 studies of overdiagnosis; 2 modeling studies of radiation exposure Poor (radiation) to good (false- positive results) Limitations vary by outcome; lack of studies for some outcomes (radiation); methodological diversity of studies (overdiagnosis); lack of RCTs; comparability of groups vary in observational studies.
 Consistent in general High clinical relevance.
-Younger women and those with risk factors had more false-positives results and biopsies.
-10-year cumulative rates of false-positive mammography and biopsy results were higher for annual than biennial screening (mammography 61% vs. 41%; biopsy 7% vs. 5%) for women with heterogeneously dense or extremely dense breasts, women in their 40s, and those who used combination hormone therapy.
+Younger women and those with risk factors had more false-positives results, and recommendations for additional imaging and biopsies.
+10-year cumulative rates of false-positive mammography and biopsy results were higher for annual than biennial screening (mammography 61% vs. 41%; biopsy 7% vs. 5%); for women with heterogeneously dense or extremely dense breasts, women in their 40s, and those who used combination hormone therapy.
 Women with false-positive results were more distressed than women with negative results, and some women did not return for screening.
-Estimates of overdiagnosis based on trials ranged from 11% to 22%.
+Estimates of overdiagnosis based on trials ranged from 11% to 22%; estimates from other studies ranged from 0% to 54%.
 Deaths due to radiation induced cancer from screening with digital mammography was estimated through modeling as between 2 to 11 per 100,000 depending on age at onset and screening intervals.
-Key Question 6.
-How do the Not included.
-6 observational Poor No RCTs; single Lack of High clinical Tomosynthesis with mammography reduced studies studies; studies to relevance recalls, but increased biopsies. comparability of access PCSC- Proast Cancor Survoilland groups not known. consistency